-Bank of America Raising Its Minimum Wage To $20 An Hour
+Bank Of America Raising Its Minimum Wage To $20 An Hour

 Bank of America will raise the minimum wage for its employees to $20 an hour in the next two years and freeze health care cost increases for lower-paid workers, the company said Tuesday.